Keith053/my-first/README.md

 **my first  repository to store and write my information**

-*i will write on bioinformatics workshop we had from 23rd  to 27th of january*
+*i will write on bioinformatics workshop we had from 23rd  to 27th of january,2023*

      DAY 1